SumiTomohiko/android-fsyscall/doc/tutorial/echo/index.rst

 Host page
 =========

-The first thing to do is passing a host setting.
+The first thing to do is passing a host address and a port number of an nexec server.
 After starting the application, you will see the "Host" page.

 .. figure:: host-thumb.png
     :align: center